ModelPredictiveControl.jl: advanced process control made easy in Julia: Methodology

 The state estimate at arrival $\mathbf{\hat{x}}_k(k-N_k+p)$, the process noise estimates over the window $\mathbf{\hat{W}}$ and the slack variable $\varepsilon$ for constraint relaxation are the decision variables.
 The process and disturbance models compute the sensor noise estimates $\mathbf{\hat{V}}$.
 The estimation error $\bar{\mathbf{x}} = \mathbf{\hat{x}}_{k-N_k}(k-N_k+p) - \mathbf{\hat{x}}_{k}(k-N_k+p)$ and its covariance $\bar{\mathbf{P}} = \mathbf{\hat{P}}_{k-N_k}(k-N_k+p)$ evaluate the arrival costs.
 Assigning $p=0$ leads to an estimator in the current formulation (default), $p=1$ for the predictor form.
 The block diagonal matrices $\mathbf{\hat{Q}}_{N_k}$ and $\mathbf{\hat{R}}_{N_k}$ comprise the noise covariances.

 This approach allows incorporating additional physical information on the process an its disturbances, in the form of constraints on the state and noise estimates:

 and also $\varepsilon \ge 0$.
 The $\mathbf{\hat{X}}$ vector gathers the state estimates over the window.
 The $\mathbf{C}$ vectors are non-negative values that specify the softness of the associated bound, and $C$ globally weights the slack $\varepsilon$ (equal concern for relaxation).
 The problem \eqref{eq:J_MHE} is treated as a quadratic program for \texttt{LinModel}, and a nonlinear optimization, for \texttt{NonLinModel}.
+The optimal estimation problem is hard-coded as a single shooting formulation for now, but other transcription methods are planned for future releases.

 \paragraph{\textnormal{\texttt{InternalModel}}} Allows predictive control designs based on an internal model structure.
 It is based on the general approach of \citet{globPC}.
 The stochastic model of the unmeasured disturbances defaults to integrating white noise for each measured output (customizable).
 This is the equivalent of assuming that the disturbances are constant over the prediction horizon, similarly to dynamic matrix control (DMC).
 It supports asymptotically stable \texttt{LinModel} or \texttt{NonLinModel}.